citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 {{< juxtapose "cc0544e8-aba2-11ed-b5bd-6595d9b17862" >}}

+## Better Support for Picture-in-Picture Custom Layouts ([#6247](https://github.com/citra-emu/citra/pull/6247)) by [SomeDudeOnDiscord](https://github.com/SomeDudeOnDiscord)

+Based on an [older PR](https://github.com/citra-emu/citra/pull/6127) which never saw the light of day, this PR improves our custom layout handling to support a “picture-in-picture” style of displaying the two 3DS screens.
+This enables you to have two screens overlapping one another to fit within one cohesive screen view, which is especially useful when in fullscreen.

+The screens can be swapped with each other using the `F9` hotkey within Citra, which allows for a choice of which screen is the main screen and which is the secondary smaller screen.
+The secondary screen is also slightly transparent, which ensures that the main screen isn’t completely covered up!

+This PR was first created by [djrobx](https://github.com/djrobx), however as their initial PR never got merged, [SomeDudeOnDiscord](https://github.com/SomeDudeOnDiscord) brought the changes up to master and ensured that this feature was finally implemented into Citra!

+{{< figure src="pip.png"
+    title="A seamless fullscreen experience!" >}}

 # Android

 If you missed the last announcement, this is a follow up to our previous [Citra Android Update](https://citra-emu.org/entry/citra-android-update/)!